 In 2019, the federal government responded to her call to create a national action plan to combat gender-based violence.
 It also adopted her frequently voiced recommendations that it address gender-based gaps in access to healthcare and treatment.
 Kathleen has urged the federal government to appoint an officer of Parliament to ensure independence of investigations of complaints about sexual misconduct in the RCMP, Canadian military and throughout the federal public service.
 The commissioner would investigate all forms of gender-based violence and sexual harassment, as well as propose policies to mitigate gender-based harm that too often occurs in society.

-A much-quoted expert in patient safety from the patient and family perspective, Kathleen is CEO of The Center for Patient Protection, an internationally recognized healthcare advocacy empowering patients and families to achieve safer care in the hospital setting and providing support for the emotional harm of medical errors.
+A much-quoted expert in patient safety from the patient and family perspective, Kathleen is CEO of The Center for Patient Protection, an internationally recognized healthcare advocacy empowering patients and families to achieve safer care in the hospital setting and providing policy initiatives to ensure greater safety and transparency in the healthcare system.

 Using her signature skills in policy development and regulatory innovation honed through decades of public service after graduate school, Kathleen’s work now embraces other challenging areas that require outside-the-box thinking, including improved mental health delivery and suicide prevention.
 Kathleen brings both the passion and experience of the survivor’s voice — her own, and those of countless others she has helped over the years who have shared their stories in ways that have forged a unique knowledge base of lived experiences that is an indispensable learning tool for every compassion-driven organization.